Well-posedness and long-time behavior of a bulk-surface Cahn--Hilliard model with non-degenerate mobility: A bulk-surface chain rule

 It is now clear from the convergences \eqref{App:Conv:u:H^3}-\eqref{App:Conv:delt:uv:H^1} and \eqref{App:Conv:Grad:u}-\eqref{App:Conv:Grad:v} to pass to the limit in all terms except the last one on the right-hand side.
 Here, we notice that

 as $k\rightarrow\infty$ in light of \eqref{App:Conv:Grad:u}.
 A similar computation shows that the corresponding term on the boundary also converges.
-All together, we are now able to pass to the limit $k\rightarrow\infty$ in \eqref{App:ChainRule:Approx:Id} and conclude that
+Altogether, we are now able to pass to the limit $k\rightarrow\infty$ in \eqref{App:ChainRule:Approx:Id} and conclude that

 By our previous considerations, we readily see that the integrands on the right-hand side belong to $L^1(a,b)$, and thus, that the mapping

 is absolutely continuous.
 It is therefore differentiable almost everywhere on $[a,b]$ and its derivative satisfies the formula \eqref{App:ChainRule}.
 This finishes the proof. \end{proof}